sklassen/couchapp-erlang-example/README.md

 > sudo apt-get install couchapp python-couchdb

-CouchDB configuration need the native erlang views switched on
+CouchDB configuration need the native erlang views switched on in the local.ini [native_query_servers]

 > erlang="{couch_native_process,start_link,[]}"

+In version 2.3 onwards this should be changed to

+> enable_erlang_query_server = true